 Worry about the right things

+The bottom line is this: Don’t let security issues prevent you from harnessing a public cloud environment.
 The upside is hard to ignore.
 With a strategic deployment of the right apps, IT departments can provision faster, lower overall IT costs and provide greater agility to the enterprise.

 The better questions to ask are: What are my business goals?
 What am I trying to achieve?
 And is cloud right to support that?